 - A workshop on preparing résumés and developing interviewing skills.

-To foster professional development in other areas, we are also offering pre-conference workshops and symposia on other topics, including watershed restoration, wildlife biologist construction awareness training, wilderness first aid, the impacts of illegal marijuana cultivation on wildlife, and the dilemma of the barred owl invasion in California.
+To foster professional development in other areas, we are also offering pre-conference workshops and symposia on other topics, including watershed restoration, wildlife biologist construction awareness training, wilderness first aid, and the dilemma of the barred owl invasion in California.